namankalola/Ampora-Vehicles/components/posts/inside-the-design.md

 ## 1. Materials That Make a Difference

-At Voltz, we believe that the materials we use in our vehicles should not only support innovation but also have a positive environmental impact.
+At Ampora, we believe that the materials we use in our vehicles should not only support innovation but also have a positive environmental impact.
 That's why we make conscious choices at every step of the production process.
 From recycled metals to plant-based plastics, our design philosophy centers on minimizing resource depletion and maximizing resource reuse.

 By using vegan leather for interiors and other low-impact materials, we aim to significantly reduce the carbon footprint associated with manufacturing.
 These materials are not only eco-friendly but also durable and luxurious, ensuring that you never have to compromise on comfort for sustainability.